Improving wafer-scale Josephson junction resistance variation in superconducting quantum coherent circuits: Introduction

 \section{Introduction}

 Josephson junctions, fabricated by isolating two superconductors with a thin insulating barrier, are the core circuit element for superconducting solid state quantum coherent devices.
-When shunted with a capacitor, the non-linear inductance from the junction forms an anharmonic oscillator making energy levels individually addressable \cite{Koch2007}\textemdash a necessary requirement for quantum processors or other qubit-based detectors, such as single microwave photon detectors \cite{Royer2018, Kono2018, Besse2018, Lescanne2019}.
-While arrays of large, weakly nonlinear Josephson junctions are often utilized in amplifiers \cite{Eichler2014, Macklin2015}, in this work we specifically focus on the reproducibility of shadow-evaporated sub-micron Al/AlO$_{x}$/Al Josephson junctions common to nearly all current qubits.
+When shunted with a capacitor, the non-linear inductance from the junction forms an anharmonic oscillator making energy levels individually addressable \cite{Koch2007}.
+Precise control over junction properties is crucial for state-of-the-art devices such as: quantum processors utilizing the cross-resonance gate \cite{Tripathi2019}, single microwave photon detectors based on ensembles of identical qubits \cite{Royer2018}, and travelling wave amplifiers where variations in nominally identical junctions lead to unwanted impedance variations \cite{Macklin2015}.
+Therefore, in this work we specifically focus on the reproducibility of shadow-evaporated sub-micron Al/AlO$_{x}$/Al Josephson junctions common to nearly all current qubits \cite{Krantz2019}.